277 days ago

 Visa for Indians

-- Oman also offers a Multiple Entry Tourist Visa (USD 50, 1 year validity).
+- Oman also offers a Multiple Entry Tourist Visa (around USD 50, 1 year validity).

 Best Time to Visit

 October–April (pleasant 22–30°C, perfect for wadis, forts, and desert).
-November–February is peak and coolest.
 Avoid May–September (extreme heat, 40–48°C).
 Special: Khareef season in Salalah (July–August) brings unique green monsoon mountains and waterfalls.

 Top Experiences

-- Muscat: Sultan Qaboos Grand Mosque (open to non-Muslims, stunning interior), Muttrah Souq, Royal Opera House
+- Muscat: Sultan Qaboos Grand Mosque (open to non-Muslims), Muttrah Souq, Royal Opera House

-- Wahiba Sands desert: overnight Bedouin camp, dune bashing by 4WD, billion-star sky
+- Wahiba Sands desert: overnight Bedouin camp, dune bashing by 4WD

 - Wadi Shab: turquoise emerald pools and hidden cave waterfall swim — Oman's most stunning day hike